 Direct measurements of soil moisture and freeze/thaw state are needed to improve our understanding of regional water cycles, ecosystem productivity, and processes that link the water, energy, and carbon cycles.
 Soil moisture information at high resolution enables improvements in weather forecasts, flood and drought forecasts, and predictions of agricultural productivity and climate change.

-The SMAP observatory employs a dedicated spacecraft with an instrument suite that will be launched on an expendable launch vehicle into a 670-km near-polar, sun-synchronous orbit, with equator crossings at 6 am and 6 pm local time.
+The SMAP observatory employs a dedicated spacecraft with an instrument suite that was launched on an expendable launch vehicle into a 670-km near-polar, sun-synchronous orbit, with equator crossings at 6 am and 6 pm local time.

 The instrument suite includes a radiometer and a synthetic aperture radar operating in the L-band range (1.20-1.41 GHz) designed to make coincident measurements of soil emission and backscatter and sense the soil surface through moderate vegetation cover.
 These measurements will be analyzed to yield estimates of soil moisture and freeze/thaw state.
 The swath width of 1000 km provides global coverage within 3 days at the equator and 2 days at boreal latitudes (>50°N).
 The SMAP mission uses the same instrument concept as NASA's ESSP Hydros mission and builds on the risk-reduction performed for Hydros.